 If the wreck involved a fact scenario where the condition of the truck may have contributed to the crash itself and the injuries are substantial, a vehicle inspection is probably necessary.
 If the accident was caused primarily by driver error and not by the equipment, the inspection may not be required.
-In some instances, the DPS inspect the truck for inadequacies and document those fairly well after crash.
+In some instances, the DPS inspect the truck for inadequacies and document those fairly well after a crash.

 Do Federal Regulations regarding brakes apply in Texas?

-The state of Texas adopted the federal regulations that apply to truck drivers, and generally follow the same regulations.
-Of course there are exceptions to the regulations and if there is any question about the application, it is best to consult a law firm with experience in semi truck crash lawsuits.
+The state of Texas adopted the federal regulations that apply to truck drivers and generally follow the same regulations.
+Of course, there are exceptions to the regulations and if there is any question about the application, it is best to consult a law firm with experience in semi truck crash lawsuits.

 If you or loved one has been seriously injured in a Texas truck wreck contact the Texas semi truck crash attorneys at the Baumgartner Law Firm at 1-866-758-4529 , for a free no obligation consultation.